KubraIsik/tobeto-test-assignments/selenium_python_2/README.md

 ```python
     @pytest.fixture
 ```
-Different from parameterize and skip decorator a function different from test case function marked with fixture decorator, and the function decorated with fixture can be used as arguments for test function.
+Different from parameterize and skip decorator, fixture decorator is used to mark a function different from test case function and the function decorated with fixture is passed as arguments into test function.
 Pytest fixtures are functions attached to the tests which run before the test function is executed.
 Fixtures are used to feed some data to the tests such as database connections, URLs to test, and some sort of input data.
 Therefore, instead of running the same code for every test, we can attach a fixture function to the tests, and it will run and return the data to the test before executing each test.
+They can be used to ensure pre-conditions for test cases.